We test everyone for HIV unless you ask us not to. We always do this because:

 - If you feel able to cope on that day, you will also meet the HIV nurses who can offer further information, reassurances and who will take some baseline blood tests so we can assess your general health.

 - You will be given an appointment in two weeks’ time to see a doctor.
-At the appointment, your doctor will discuss your blood test results and perform a general examination.
+At the appointment, your doctor will discuss your blood test results, perform a general examination and discuss starting treatment.